StephenApolinar/JavaClassRoom/Labs/README.md

-Lab exercises for practicing Computer Science fundamentals.
+# Lab exercises for practicing Computer Science fundamentals.

+## Directories

-CS1063 Intro to Computer Programming at UTSA
+## CS1063 Intro to Computer Programming at UTSA

 Cs1063Lab0 - Exercise to learn the Java program format-Class, Main method.
 Practice using